stigmergic/OpenExhibits-ArduinoModule/README.md

 Once this is running on the arduino and TinkerProxy is connecting to it, the module can be added to an OpenExhibits project as in this [Main.as](https://github.com/stigmergic/OpenExhibits-ArduinoModule/blob/master/Arduino-CML/src/Main.as).
 The main thing to notice is the addition of the ArduinoViewer and ArduinoToCMLMapper objects.
 These are responsible for the module and its Graphic interface.

 I developed this project on the Arduino Mega 2560.
 Other Arduino boards will have different numbers of pins.
-You can select which pins are made active by editing the ArduinoViewer.as file directly or setting the variables and calling arduino.initArduino().
+You can select which pins are made active by editing the [ArduinoViewer.as](https://github.com/stigmergic/OpenExhibits-ArduinoModule/blob/master/Arduino-CML/src/ArduinoViewer.as) file directly or setting the variables from Main.as and calling arduino.initArduino().
 This will select which pins are read, it is likely a performance boost to only activate the analog pins that you will actually be using.
 However by default I have activated all pins for my board.

 ``` as3
 package